Travelling Salesman Problem: Python, C++ Algorithm

 • Vertices are connected through edges.

-• Dist(i,j) denotes the non-negative distance between two vertices, i and j.
+• Dist(i, j) denotes the non-negative distance between vertices i and j.

-Let’s assume S is the subset of cities and belongs to {1, 2, 3, …, n} where 1, 2, 3…n are the cities and i, j are two cities in that subset.
-Now cost(i, S, j) is defined in such a way as the length of the shortest path visiting node in S, which is exactly once having the starting and ending point as i and j respectively.
+Assume S is a subset of cities drawn from {1, 2, 3, …, n} where i and j are two cities in that subset.
+Then cost(i, S, j) is the length of the shortest path that starts at i, visits every city in S exactly once, and ends at j.

 • Starting city is 1